anabelbue/predicting_selfcontrol/README.md

 This will:

-- Use the [`repro`](https://github.com/aaronpeikert/repro) package to configure the software environment
-- Automatically install all required R packages (via Docker)
+- Set up the entire R environment and install packages automatically via Docker (using the [`repro`](https://github.com/aaronpeikert/repro) package)
 - Run the entire analysis pipeline
 - Create all outputs in the appropriate folders: